GrantGladden2/fantasy_football_2025_stats/README.md

 - **Undervalued — Trevor Lawrence:** strong passing volume with a solid rushing mix, outside the top 5 overall despite the well-rounded profile (a few interceptions keep him from ranking higher).

 ## Using the dashboard
+The dashboard lets you filter by stat (fantasy points, passing/rushing yards and TDs, interceptions, fumbles), and click any bar or scatterplot marker to drill into a specific player's point distribution (pass yards, pass TDs, rush yards, rush TDs).

 - Use the **stat filter** on the left to switch what the bar chart is ranking players by (fantasy points, passing/rushing yards or TDs, interceptions, fumbles).
 - **Click a bar or scatterplot marker** to select a player and see their individual point breakdown (pass yards, pass TDs, rush yards, rush TDs) in the detail panel.